ilaydademircii/Dealer-Management-System-Using-Android-Studio/README.md

 ## Usage

 * Upon launching the app, you can access modules for adding vehicles, sales, and receiving payments.
-* Add new vehicles categorized as used, new, or trade-in.
+* Add new vehicles categorized as second-hand, new, or trade-in.
 * Record sales transactions and receive customer payments.
 * Track remaining balances and view detailed customer payment histories.

+## Architecture

+This application follows the **Model-View-Controller (MVC)** design pattern:

+* **Model:** Manages data and business logic
+* **View:** Handles user interface and display
+* **Controller:** Processes input and coordinates between Model and View

+It also uses the **Command Design Pattern** to encapsulate operations like saving, updating, and deleting into separate command classes.
+This makes the codebase more modular, reusable, and easier to maintain.

 ## Contributing

 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

- sections like screenshots, contact info, or anything else!